Optimization of sequential therapies to maximize extinction of resistant bacteria through collateral sensitivity: Acknowledgments

 \section{Acknowledgments}

-We thank all members of the Ares-Catalán lab for fruitful discussions.
+We thank all members of the Ares-Catalán lab for fruitful discussions, in particular Lucía Yubero for her detailed review of the sigmoid fit.
 This research was funded by the Spanish Ministerio de Ciencia e Innovaci\'{o}n (MCIN/AEI/10.13039/501100011033) and by ERDF/EU `A way of making Europe' through grant PGE, grant numbers PID2022-142185NB-C21 (S.A.) and PID2022-142185NB-C22 (P.C), grant BASIC, grant number PID2022-141802NB-I00 (J.A.C) and grant GALAR, grant number PID2022-138916NB-I00 (B.P-E.).
 MICIU/AEI/10.13039/501100011033 has also funded the ‘Severo Ochoa’ Center of Excellence to CNB, CEX2023-001386-S.